stucchio/Tiramisu/readme.md

 ## Specifics

-Import Tiramisu, together with it's syntax:
+Import Tiramisu, together with a collection of ParameterInjector objects (the details of which depend on your specific SQL driver):

     import com.chrisstucchio.tiramisu._
     import com.chrisstucchio.tiramisu.ParameterInjector._